WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 subtitle: Release Notes
 ---

+## Beta 3.8

+This is another point release but it get's us another step closer to `b4.0`.
+The `b3.8` adds further API stabilization and functionality, specifically focusing on I2C and SPI features.
+This release also takes advantage of the performance increases in `b3.7` to unlock more peripherals, include a couple of exciting input peripherals: `AnalogJoystick` and `RotaryEncoder`.

+### Updating

+You'll need to [flash a new Meadow.OS binary to your device](/Meadow/Getting_Started/Deploying_Meadow/), upgrade your IDE extension(s), and if you use the Meadow.CLI, you'll also need to download and use the latest version of that as well.
+All files can be found on the [downloads](/Meadow/Getting_Started/Downloads/) page.

+### Meadow.Foundation

+There's continuous improvement of driver features and stability as well as a handful of new peripheral drivers.

+#### New Peripheral Drivers

+As well, we've published xxx new drivers via NuGet:

 ## Beta 3.7

 Though this is a point release, it's actually cut from the `b4.0` work, and represents a significant Meadow upgrade.
 It continues the API stabilization and bug fixes started in `b3.6`, but also includes major performance increases, an up-to-date Mono runtime (with pre-cursor support for Core 3.x), and a pile of new Meadow.Foundation drivers that were unlocked by both the performance improvements and IO bug fixes.